Locations:

 “Everything you eat affects your entire body, including your heart,” says Zumpano.
 “Making good dietary choices — especially when it comes to sodium — is critical if you’ve been diagnosed with heart failure.”

 Why is sodium such a no-no with heart failure?
 Basically, it’s because too much sodium in your diet can lead to your body retaining excess water.
-The resulting fluid buildup forces your compromised heart to work harder.
+The resulting fluid buildup forces your weakened heart to work harder.

 But reducing sodium in your diet lessens extra fluid retention, which can take some pressure off your ticker.
 Basically, it’s a way to help a compromised cardiovascular system.